Movement is difficult to capture in Photography. This is where panning comes into play.

 Below is my fourth attempt.

 The cyclist isn’t entirely in focus.
-He stands out because the background is so blurry.
+However, he stands out because the background is so blurry.

 Bikes are easier to photograph as they are slower than cars.
-Why?
-Because it isn’t as difficult to match their speed.
-Bikers are also more exciting subjects than drivers.
+It isn’t as difficult to match their speed.

 I wanted to challenge myself with a car, so I started panning cars.